Coronavirus COVID-19 and Business Restructuring

 Please read further on our web page ‘HMRC support for contractors during pandemic

 Many aspects form the restructuring of a business.
-The most common types of restructuring are rationalising and simplifying a business operation by flagging up non-performing departments that can either face closure or a reduction in size and cost, while redirecting the saved resource and money, therefore into sectors more profitable in the business.
-A slimmer, more refined organisational structure enables increased efficiency and potentially significant reduction in operating costs.
+The most common types of restructuring are rationalising and simplifying a business operation by flagging up non-performing departments that can either face closure or a reduction in size and cost, while redirecting the saved resource and money, therefore, into profitable sectors of the business.
+A slimmer, more refined organisational structure enables increased efficiency and potentially significant reductions in operating costs.

 Once restructured, a company should have increased strength, setting it up well for the future.
 Analysing possible risks, which may differ from those identified when the directors first launched the business, ensures it fits a purpose while improving stability and preserving stakeholder value.